This is a detailed notarial and documentary services guide at the British Embassy in Addis Ababa.

 You can pay for your notarial document(s) at the British Embassy on the day of collection.
 We accept payment by Master/Visa card, which will be deducted in GBP on the day of the appointment.
 As card payments are quicker, efficient, and more secure, we only accept cash (local currency) as a last resort.

-The Foreign and Commonwealth Office holds and uses data for purposes notified to the Information Commissioner under the Data Protection Act 1998 (which may be viewed at www.ico.org.uk ).
+The Foreign, Commonwealth & Development Office holds and uses data for purposes notified to the Information Commissioner under the Data Protection Act 1998 (which may be viewed at www.ico.org.uk ).
 Such personal data may be enclosed to other UK government departments and public authorities.

 This information is provided as a general guide and is based upon information provided to the embassy/consulate by the relevant local authorities and may be subject to change at any time with little or no notice.
-Accordingly the FCO and the British embassy/consulate general will not be liable for any inaccuracies in this information.
+Accordingly the FCDO and the British Embassy/ Consulate General will not be liable for any inaccuracies in this information.
 For all notarial services, it is the responsibility of the customer to ascertain the precise requirements of the person requesting the notarial service and to satisfy themselves that the service provided by the embassy/consulate will be accepted.